 But this is where the the real construction of your physique is built, where lines of definition, symmetry, contour, shape and shadows are created.

 Working with steel is the essence of what builds a better body and a real physique that becomes a head turner and something that you’ll have forever, if you take care of it.

 Concluding: Cardio vs Weight Training

-Some misunderstanding that shadows cardio vs weight training is usually from lack of knowledge, as these are two different exercise forms.
-As mentioned: cardio or aerobic conditioning is exercise used to strengthen and condition your pulmonary system, which is vital to life.
+Some misunderstanding that shadows cardio and weight training can come from lack of knowledge; as these are two different exercise forms.
+As mentioned: cardio or aerobic conditioning is exercise used to strengthen and condition the vitality and pulmonary system.

 Anaerobic or weight resistance training is another set of exercise tools that we use to develop muscle, while improving bone and tendon strength.

 Cardio and weight training should be viewed as parts of each other to physically complete and unify the bodies strength and cardio conditioning.

 As our bodies age they enter into different phases, as we go through each cycle in life.
 Cardio conditioning becomes very important and vital to the efficiency of your pulmonary system.

 Equally as important; is a continued effort to progressively increase strength and muscle efficiency - nowhere does this become more important in this increase in strength and flexibility as we grow and mature in age, from the many (benefits of weight training).

 Muscle size, shape, density and tone are what changes the contours and dynamics in your physique.